ExcellentWish/fur-pet-store/README.md

 `Order` contains all of the relevant address information for billing/shipping, a foreign key to the `UserProfile`, email & phone number.
 It also contains information regarding the payment itself, the stripe PID, original basket contents (so that if the order is changed, the admin user can see what was purchased initially).
 Each order has an order number which is automatically generated when a new order is added to the database using `UUID`.

-There are some other model methods used at various points, `order.full_address` collates all of the users' address details in one f string, used when sending the confirmation email to the user.
+When sending the confirmation email to the user, I created a send confirmation email in the view of checkout.

 `update_total` calculates the overall total depending on the order items linked to the order, ensuring the value is always correct.